What is Adrenal Exhaustion?

 The adrenal glands help to give us our get up and go.
 But if you are continually surfing on adrenaline and running on empty they can eventually start to under function.
 So what is Adrenal Exhaustion and what can we do about it?

-The adrenal glands sit on top of the kidneys and are responsible for the secretion of adrenaline, cortisol, DHEA and other hormones that are required to help your body function during times of stress, whether it is physical, emotional or mental.
+The adrenal glands sit on top of the kidneys and are responsible for the secretion of adrenalin, cortisol, DHEA and other hormones that are required to help your body function during times of stress, whether it is physical, emotional or mental.
 Chronic stress causes the adrenal glands to become exhausted and so does the person.
 The whole body including the immune system becomes weak and vulnerable.
 Adrenal Exhaustion can be very detrimental to your over all health.
 It causes diminished cortisol and DHEA levels which can adversely affect thyroid and sex hormones.

 Cortisol is one of the most important adrenal hormones.
 Normal cortisol levels are responsible for maintaining normal blood sugar levels, it mobilises fat and protein stores for mores energy and has an anti-inflammatory action in the body.
 Cortisol has an effect on most blood cells that participate in immune of inflammatory reactions as well as having an effect on blood pressure.
 It has an effect electrolyte levels in heart tisse as well, heart beat, and influences the central nervous system controlling mood and behavior.